Home

 Poetry

-• Haiku- Haiku is one of the most traditional forms of Japanese poetry.
-It has only 3 lines: the first line has 5 syllables, the second line has 7 syllables, the third line has 5 syllables.
-Go ahead and try it with one of your SoulCollage cards!
+Haiku- Haiku is one of the most traditional forms of Japanese poetry.
+It has only 3 lines: the first line has 5 syllables, the second line has 7 syllables, the last line has 5 syllables.
+Go ahead and try it with one of your SoulCollage® cards!
 Use one of your Community cards to begin, and you’ll be writing about someone you know.
-Or, if you have a Sacred Places suit, write a Haiku about one (or all) of your cards.
-And if you add an extra syllable or two, no one will really care!
+Next, try writing a Haiku with a card that you haven’t yet worked with.
+Note: if you add an extra syllable or two, no one will really care!
 Here are two examples:

 A giant firefly